yukihirai0505/i-dont-like-trading/README.md

-Auto trade app for crypto
+Auto trading app for crypto